MSVC 32bit doesn't support SIMD

 find similar calling conventions on other architectures.

-#1 Updated by Erik Lindahl about 3 years ago
+#1 Updated by Erik Lindahl over 3 years ago

 - Tracker changed from Bug to Feature